qua-platform/qua-libs/examples/advanced-topics/IIR-FIR/readme.md

+---
-# FIR & IIR filters
+title: FIR & IIR Filters
+sidebar_label: Output Filters
+slug: ./
+id: index
+---

-This folder contains various examples for applying filters on the outputs
+This folder contains various examples for applying filters on the outputs of the OPX.

 ## Distortion compensation